 Student organizations, residence halls, athletics, and Greek Life have instituted additional policies regarding alcohol and drugs.
 Please contact relevant administration offices for more information.
+More information can also be found at http://aod.sdsu.edu.

 As a student at SDSU, you are responsible for your behavior and are fully accountable for your actions.
 Violation of this policy statement will not go unchallenged within the SDSU community.
 Any university student may be expelled, suspended, or placed on probation for violating university regulations regarding alcohol or drugs.
-Additionally, using alcohol or drugs negatively affects your academic performance.
+Additionally, using alcohol or drugs negatively affects your academic perfor-